mspnp/aks-secure-baseline/04-subscription.md

 | rg-enterprise-networking-spokes | Contains all of your organization's regional spokes and related networking resources.
 All spokes will peer with their regional hub and subnets will egress through the regional firewall in the hub. |
 | rg-bu0001a0005                  | Contains the regulated cluster resources. |

 Both Azure Kubernetes Service and Azure Image Builder Service use a concept of a dynamically-created _infrastructure_ resource group.
-So in addition to the three resource groups mentioned above, as follow these instructions, you'll end up with five, two of which are automatically created and their lifecycle tied to their owning service.
-You will not see these two infrastructure resource groups get created until later in the walk through when their owning service is created.
+So in addition to the three resource groups mentioned above, as you follow these instructions, you'll end up with five resource groups; two of which are automatically created and their lifecycle tied to their owning service.
+You will not see these two infrastructure resource groups get created until later in the walkthrough when their owning service is created.

 ### Azure Policy applied